rinapachkale/WAFMS-Project/README.md

 To download the latest version of MySQL workbench click <u>[here](https://www.mysql.com/downloads/)</u> Downloads --> MySQL Community (GPA) Downloads -->  MySQL Installer for Windows --> **mysql-installer-community-8.0.34.0.msi** (version may vary, and do not download mysql-installer-web-community-8.0.34.0.msi instead of mentioned above .msi file)
 For the download tutorial, refer to this <u>[link](https://www.youtube.com/watch?v=VK4nTHqbcMg)</u>.
-Once you download it successfully open the command prompt and run the command **mysql --version** to ensure successful installation of MySQL workbench, it will show version of MySQL.
+Once you download it successfully open the command prompt and run the command **mysql --version** to ensure successful installation of MySQL workbench, it will show the version of MySQL.
 Make sure that a path is added to **System Environment Variable**.
 Required extension on VS Code mentioned <u>[here](https://www.syncfusion.com/blogs/post/7-vs-code-extensions-for-react-developers.aspx).</u>

 ### NodeJS download ###